raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b04_javascript-logica-de-programacao/04.04_objetos-e-funcoes/README.md

 };</pre>
     </blockquote>
   <li>Access the keys <strong>nome</strong>, <strong>sobrenome</strong> e <strong>titulo</strong>, that are inside the key <strong>livrosFavoritos</strong>, and print a message on the console with the following template: <em>"O livro favorito de Julia Pessoa se chama 'O Pior Dia de Todos'"</em> (<em>"Julia Pessoa's favorite book is called 'O Pior Dia de Todos"</em>).</li>
-  <li>Add a new favorite book on the key <strong>livrosFavoritos</strong>, that is an array.
+  <li>Add a new favorite book on the key <strong>livrosFavoritos</strong>, which is an array.
 Attribute to this key a new object with the following data:
     <blockquote>
       <pre>
 {